Where Did I Leave My Glasses? Open-Vocabulary Semantic Exploration in Real-World Semi-Static Environments: Problem Formulation

 \section{Problem Formulation}

-Similar to~\cite{gu_conceptgraphs_2023, liu_ok-robot_2024}, our system takes RGB-D frames~$\gls{frame}_t$ along with camera poses~$\gls{tf_cam}[_t]$, which are assumed known and obtained here via a \ac{vio} system~\cite{seiskari_hybvio_2022}.
-It incrementally builds and updates a semantic map of a semi-static environment comprising an object library~$\gls{obj_lib}_t$, a missing object library~$\gls{obj_lib}_{\mathrm{missing}, t}$, and a background point cloud~$\Mat{P}_{\text{bg},t}$, all of which can be initialized as empty sets or based on a prior map (if available).
-Given a user query~$\gls{query}$~(e.g., ``Find my glasses!'' or ``Maintain the map!''), the robot either searches for the requested object as efficiently as possible or actively revisits likely outdated map regions to maintain a spatial-temporal consistent map.
+Similar to~\cite{gu_conceptgraphs_2023, liu_ok-robot_2024, liu2024dynamem}, our system takes RGB-D frames~$\gls{frame}_t$ along with camera poses~$\gls{tf_cam}[_t]$, which are assumed known and obtained here via a \ac{vio} system~\cite{seiskari_hybvio_2022}.
+It incrementally builds and updates a semantic map of a semi-static environment comprising an object library~$\gls{obj_lib}_t$, a missing object library~$\gls{obj_lib}_{\mathrm{mis}, t}$, and a background point cloud~$\Mat{P}_{\text{bg},t}$, all of which can be initialized as empty sets or based on a prior map (if available).
+Given a user query~$\gls{query}$~(e.g., ``Find my glasses!'' or ``Maintain the map!''), we generate an exploration priority map which allows the robot to either search for the requested object as efficiently as possible or actively revisit likely outdated map regions to maintain a spatial-temporal consistent 3D environment representation.

+We note that, similar to other open-vocabulary object-navigation works such as~\cite{liu2024dynamem}, our work focuses on wheeled robots moving on a 2D floor plane.
+Thus, while we maintain a full 3D map of the environment, a 2D priority map is used for semantic exploration.
+However, since a 3D map is readily available, our approach can be naturally extended to settings that require full 3D spatial reasoning.